MEDICAL DEVICES

 The genotoxicity test battery includes:

-• micronucleous test in rodents (OECD 474) is the most appropriate.
+• micronucleous test in rodents.

 According to nature of test item one or more of the following tests can be chosen: